aragon/AGPs/AGPs/AGP-LD1.md

 ## Purpose of the transfer

-To fund an "Aragon App Mining" program which rewards developers for creating and maintaining Aragon applications.
+To fund an "Aragon App Mining" program that rewards developers for creating and maintaining Aragon applications.
 The policy is inspired by [Blockstack's App Mining program](https://app.co/mining).

 A core value proposition of Aragon is that it is a platform which allows users to pull from a library of modular and composable applications to create and operate an organization on-chain.
 In order to attract application developers to the platform we need to provide a stable opportunity that encourages entrepreneurial developers to understand user needs, develop applications, ship them to mainnet, and to continue to maintain and improve them over time.